 Panchakarma Therapy, Gastrointestinal disorders, Mental Disorders, Musculo skeletal diseases and Neurological ailments, Paediatrics, Skin and allergy clinics, ect. with the help of external Ayurvedic supplements & dietetics and Ayurvedic therapeutic procedures

-Since 2016 he participates in SIA AVP Baltics as a Chief physician in various activities of clinical services, research and academical activities in Latvia and various countries like Slovenia and Turkey on regular basis.
+Since 2016 he has participated in SIA AVP Baltics as a Chief physician in various activities of clinical services, research and academic activities in Latvia and various countries like Slovenia and Turkey on a regular basis.
 Part of the team of lecturers & workshops for Introductory course in Ayurveda for University of Latvia.

-Since 2018 he is a Consultant for the Ayurvedia Centre in the Baltic Beach Hotel & Spa in Jurmala, Latvia.
+Since 2018 he is a Consultant for the Ayurvedic Centre in the Baltic Beach Hotel & Spa in Jurmala, Latvia.